logo hsb.horse

 The last thing I want to avoid is turning packages/ui into a place for all things that are shared.
 When browser extension specific circumstances and routing start to enter here, it becomes a connection point rather than a shared layer.
 If that happens, the benefits of monorepo will diminish.

-Notes on apps/wxt
+Notes for apps/wxt

 In other words, although apps/wxt is part of the monorepo, it is more stable to treat it as an independent TypeScript project.